 A well-trained Results Coach can help you identify the limiting beliefs standing in your way.
 Why did you start believing you’re not good enough?
 Was it because you failed at a task in the past, or because someone told you you were incapable?
 Once you can identify the reason why you’re afraid to grow, then you can begin to make progress.

 It’s one thing to tell yourself repeatedly that you’re not living up to your potential – it’s another thing to do something about it.
 You have to find the drive within yourself that will propel you to succeed, and a Results Coach is there to help you along the way.
 Your loved ones want to support you in your endeavors, but they won’t always be able to provide you with the open feedback that a coach will.

 That being said, a coach will not dictate the exact steps you need to take to achieve your goal.
 Instead, they’ll help you identify clear objectives and ask you if you’re making the right moves to follow through with your goals.
-A Results Coach will never push you to do things you’re uncomfortable with; they’ll just remind you of your values, call you out when you’re slipping up and help point you in the right direction if you’re not feeling good enough at any time.
+A Results Coach will never push you to do things you’re uncomfortable with; they’ll just remind you of your values, call you out when you’re slipping up and always point out that you are good enough.

-The minute you stop telling yourself “I’m not good enough,” your life will change for the better.
+The minute you know that you are good enough, your life will change for the better.
 As Tony Robbins says, “Whatever you hold in your mind on a consistent basis is exactly what you will experience in your life.”
 Not everyone has the knowledge to change their story on their own, and that’s nothing to be embarrassed about.
 Working with someone who has the knowledge you need, like a Tony Robbins Results Coach, will help you build confidence in your skills, which will ultimately make you feel empowered to go after the success you know you’re capable of.